ciscops/Project_Federate/README.md

-# GVE_DevNet_DevOps_ITSM_PoV
+# Project Federate
-This is the source code for the DNA Center and Prime Infrastructure events dashboard.
-Using the APIs of DNA Center and Prime Infrastructure, we have developed a method to pull the events of DNA Center and Prime Infrastructure.
+This is the source code for the DNA Center, Prime Infrastructure, and EPNM events dashboard.
+Using the APIs of DNA Center, Prime Infrastructure, and EPNM we have developed a method to pull the events of DNA Center, Prime Infrastructure, and EPNM.
 The events are then displayed onto a dashboard, BMC incident tickets are generated for events of a specified severity, and Teams messages about the events are sent to a specified channel.